-Most homebuyers know their monthly payment before they know how it's actually calculated.
-Lenders present a single number, but that number is built from several components — and understanding each one can save you thousands of dollars over the life of your loan.
+Most homebuyers know their monthly payment number long before they understand where it came from.
+Lenders hand you a figure, you squint at it, decide it sounds roughly affordable, and sign 360 pieces of paper.
+But that single number is built from several distinct components — and knowing what each one is (and how to change it) can save you tens of thousands of dollars over the life of your loan.

-This guide walks through the exact formula lenders use, explains every component in plain English, and shows you real worked examples at multiple price points.
+This guide walks through the exact formula, breaks down every component, and shows you real numbers at multiple price points so nothing comes as a surprise at closing.

 The Two Types of Mortgage Payments

-When people say "monthly mortgage payment," they usually mean one of two things:
+When people say "monthly mortgage payment," they're usually talking about one of two things:

-- P&I only — Just the principal and interest portion.
+- P&I only — Principal and interest.
+Just the loan repayment cost.
 This is what amortization tables show.

 - PITI — Principal, Interest, Taxes, and Insurance.
-This is your actual all-in monthly cost, and what most lenders use to evaluate affordability.
+The real all-in monthly cost, and what lenders use to evaluate whether you can actually afford the home.

 Step 1: Calculate Principal and Interest (P&I)

-The P&I payment uses the standard loan amortization formula:
+The P&I payment uses the standard loan amortization formula.
+It looks scarier than it is:

 - Loan amount (P): $320,000

-In your first payment on this loan, only about $271 goes to principal — the remaining $1,800 is interest.
-By year 20, that flips: over $1,000 goes to principal per payment.
-This is amortization in action.
+In your very first payment of $2,076, only about $271 goes toward paying down the actual loan — the remaining $1,800 is pure interest.
+By year 20, that flips: over $1,000 per payment reduces principal.
+Early payments are mostly renting money from the bank.
+This is why extra early payments have an outsized effect on total interest paid.

 Step 2: Add Property Tax

-Property tax is paid annually but collected monthly by your lender into an escrow account.
-The rate varies enormously by location — from under 0.3% in Hawaii to over 2.2% in New Jersey.
+Property tax is billed annually but collected monthly into an escrow account by your lender.
+Rates vary enormously — under 0.3% in Hawaii, over 2.2% in New Jersey — so always look up your specific county's rate.

 Step 3: Add Homeowner's Insurance

-Private Mortgage Insurance is required by most conventional lenders when your down payment is less than 20% of the home's value.
-PMI protects the lender — not you — if you default.
+Private Mortgage Insurance protects the lender — not you — if you default.
+It's required by most conventional lenders when your down payment is less than 20%.

 - On a $320,000 loan at 1%: $3,200/year → $267/month